 - Does equipment change rooms in your office?
 If you’re using Google Apps, you can set up room resource calendars to keep tabs on your meeting room equipment locations.
 You can share those calendars with people outside your organization with these easy steps.

-- Wire management boxes can be attached under a table, or run vertically alongside the table leg.
+- Invest in meeting room tables with outlets and connection boxes already installed, or provide pop-up ones for simple connections without stringing cables across the table or floor.
+Wire management boxes can be attached under a table, or run vertically alongside the table leg.